tugberkugurlu/redgate-sql-ci-plugin/README.md

 ## Introduction

-The Redgate SQL CI Bamboo Plugin is an open-source Jenkins plugin for using [Redgate SQL CI](http://documentation.red-gate.com/display/SCI1/SQL+CI+documentation) from within Jenkins.
+The Redgate SQL CI Plugin is an open-source plugin for using [Redgate SQL CI](http://documentation.red-gate.com/display/SCI1/SQL+CI+documentation) from within Jenkins.
 Four tasks are available:

 1. Build your database from a [Redgate SQL Source Control](http://documentation.red-gate.com/display/SOC3/SQL+Source+Control+3+documentation) source folder to a nuget package.
 2. Test your database by running the tSQLt tests in the package.